Kaori61/crime-data-analysis/README.md

 * As mentioned in the 'Limitations' section, the dataset primarily consists of categorical variables.
 I aimed to display the percentage of crime outcomes in each tooltip, but some tooltips did not show the correct values.
 I attempted to recreate the logic and sought help from generative AI tools; however, I was unable to find a reliable solution.
 I suspect the issue stems from the way I transformed and aggregated the categorical data before visualising it.
 Despite various attempts, I was unable to resolve the inconsistency in how percentages were calculated and displayed.\
 <img src="images/heatmap.png" alt ='Heatmap' width = '500'>

+* My VS code preview is showing me the correct view but my GitHub README isn't loading the image correctly.
+The image doesn't load correctly when I open the page.
+When I click the image icon, it gives me error but when I go to image folder, the image shows corrctly.
+I asked for solution to ChatGPT but the things mentioned were already in place.
+As this happened just before the deadline, I do not have time to fix this issue unfortunately.

 ## Development Roadmap
 * I had issues activating my Python virtual environment (`.venv`) in Git Bash while using the default MINGW64 shell — VS Code wasn't detecting the environment, and key packages like `pandas` weren't working.
 After some changes to `.bashrc`, Git Bash began launching in the MSYS shell, which added confusion by showing duplicate prompts like (`.venv`) (`.venv`).